neulabscom/frontend-assignment/README.md

 ### Quality assurance

 We value a lot of things when assessing a project.

-No particular hints on this, but this one: mind the details. ;-)
+No particular hints on this, but this one: **mind the details**. ;-)

 Happy coding!